Engineering Diffraction Testing

 2. Go to the Calibration tab, select Create New Calibration and tick the Crop Calibration option.
 In the drop down Region of Interest select 1 (North).

-3. Check the Plot Calibrated Workspace checkbox and click calibrate.
+3. Check the Plot Calibrated Workspace checkbox and click Calibrate.

 4. The generated figure should show a plot of TOF vs d-spacing and plot showing residuals of the quadratic fit.